AgnitumuS/ubjs/packages/ub/README.md

 ## Application initialization
 {@link module:@unitybase/ub~start UB.start} method of `@unitybase/ub` package will:
- - parse application config passed as `-cfg` command line parameter to `ub` and put parsed content to {@link App#serverConfig App.serverConfig}
+ - parse application config passed as `-cfg` command line parameter to `ub` and put parsed content to {@link class:App#serverConfig App.serverConfig}
  - create HTTP server and configure it using parameters from `httpServer` config section

 and perform steps below for every HTTP thread: